-Yes, dogs can have asthma.
-Although asthma is less common in dogs than in either cats or humans.
+Can dogs have asthma?
+The simple answer is yes.
+However, asthma in dogs is less common than in either cats or humans.
 Nevertheless, dogs can develop breathing difficulties and exhibit asthmatic symptoms.

 What causes asthma in dogs?

-There are any number of possible causes.
-Just like us, our dogs can have allergic reactions to airborne irritants such as pollen, dust or pollutants.
+There are many possible causes of asthma in dogs.
+Just like us, our dogs can have allergic reactions to airborne irritants such as pollen, dust, or pollutants.

 - Cleaning products

 - Cigarette smoke

 - Artificial food coloring

 - Carpet cleaners and fresheners

 Dogs that are more susceptible to asthma attacks tend to be older, small breed dogs.
 Also, brachycephalic or short-muzzled dogs may be prone to asthma symptoms because their airways are already partially obstructed.